syncfusion-content/blazor-docs/blazor/drop-down-menu/how-to/dropdownlist-dropdownbutton.md

 ---
 layout: post
-title: Create Dropdown List in Popup in Blazor Dropdown Menu Component | Syncfusion
+title: Create Dropdown List in Popup of Blazor Dropdown Menu | Syncfusion
-description: Learn here all about Create Dropdown List in Popup in Syncfusion Blazor Dropdown Menu component and more.
+description: Learn here all about Create Dropdown List in Popup of Syncfusion Blazor Dropdown Menu component and more.
 platform: Blazor
 control: Dropdown Menu
 documentation: ug
 ---

-# Create Dropdown List in Popup in Blazor Dropdown Menu Component
+# Create Dropdown List in Popup of Blazor Dropdown Menu Component

 We have render the `DropDownList` component in `DropDownMenu` popup using `PopupContent` property.